nojacko/game-off-2012/README.md

 * Ammo can be replenished in the armoury, marked by the box.
 * Health can be restored by visiting the hospital, marked by the red cross.
 * You can stop a player with the X by their name.

+## Attacking
+Your players will automatically fire bullets as zombies when in range, and melee them at close quarters.

 ## Known Issues
 Some times the game will freeze.
 It's related to the route finding but I haven't managed to track it down.